stuf/bankara.ink-astro/src/content/work/lost-queen.md

 Even though she had a cheerful demeanor, inside Cappy felt incredibly lonely.
 The wide childlike smile would hide beneath it a kind of pain that she could never really put into words, but it would feel like there was a void, something that felt like it was eating her from the inside out.

 She was no stranger to train stations&mdash;after all it was the primary way that she would get around&mdash;she would find herself strangely pulled to throw herself onto the tracks.
-Would she feel at ease?
-Could she?
+Would it make a difference to her?

-Would she be missed if she did that?
+And most importantly what she would always think of, is would she be missed if she did that?